 The key to getting the most out of your team members is to develop an environment of support and improvement.
 Salespeople should receive specific, judgement-free feedback on areas where they need to improve.
 Constructive feedback should become an everyday part of the company, and salespeople should be encouraged to practice as often as necessary in order to ace each type of sales call.
 As the saying goes, practice makes perfect 😊.
-Sharing success stories internally about salespeople who were able to improve their results will go a long way towards normalizing this culture.
+Sharing success stories internally about reps who were able to improve their sales performance will go a long way towards normalizing this culture.

 Gamification is another tool you can use to drive continuous improvement.
-Creating internal competitions will help push all team members to practice and improve on their pitches, so they can have positive sales conversations and finish at the top of the leaderboard.
+Creating internal competitions will help push all team members to practice and improve on their sales pitches, so they can have positive sales conversations and finish at the top of the leaderboard.
 This not only helps your underperformers and new hires, but drives improvement across the entire team.
 Zoom certified its global sales team using a fully gamified process that got great reviews – watch the Zoom Sales Certification video.

 Managers are focused on deriving more value from the sales team, and to accomplish this it’s important to identify weaker salespeople as early as possible.
-Then, mentorships, call recordings, role plays, AI sales coaching and gamification can all come together to help you identify the areas where your team members are struggling to sell, and provide you with the tools you need to improve in those areas.
+Then, mentorships, call recordings, role plays, AI sales training and gamification can all come together to help you identify the areas where your team members are struggling to sell, and provide you with the tools you need to improve sales performance in those areas.

 After investing in hiring, training, and certifying your sales staff, it simply makes sense to take a look at your underperformers and find areas where you can help them grow, rather than cut them loose and find someone new.

 Your team members will appreciate it, and you’ll feel confident every time you dispatch a member of your sales team to talk with a potential customer.